Keweenaw Chapter raffle, broomball tournament, Alumni Award recipients, happy birthday Superior Ideas, and alumni profiles.

 Rekhi Innovation and Advanced Motorsports Enterprise Teams.
 These crowdfunding competitions are for Enterprise teams to promote and support student innovation, entrepreneurship, and collaboration.
 Prize money is awarded to teams who raise the most money.

-For more information or to learn about current projects, visit them online.
+For more information or to learn about current projects, visit Superior Ideas.

 Setting up coffee for a networking event at Ford.
 Recruiting students at Career Fair.
 Selling pickled eggs.

 “It’s something that you can do,” says Dan Madrid, BS Computer Network and Systems Administration ’10.
 “It allows you to reconnect and revitalize your connection with Michigan Tech and Houghton.”

 Madrid, who is an IT product manager in connected vehicle IT at Ford, began volunteering to assist with company recruiting.
 “When I started at Ford, I really wanted to come back and be on the other side of the table, helping recruit new people.”

 That led to more volunteer opportunities.
 He and his wife Kaylee (Walsh) ’12 sold pickled eggs during the Great Lakes Invitational.
 Madrid is working to start an official Michigan Tech alumni chapter at Ford.